A Beginner-Friendly Guide to Distributed Ledger Technology (DLT)

 What is distributed ledger technology?

 Let’s peek a little into the history of accounting.
 An enterprise or a shop always maintains a book of accounts for its transactions.
-As accounting practices evolved, these accounts were categorized into tiny ledgers with all the necessary data.
-Technology in banking also followed suit and had a central database of these ledgers.Â
+As accounting practices evolved, companies categorized these accounts into tiny ledgers containing all the necessary data.
+Technology in banking also followed suit and had a central database of these ledgers.

 However, a DLT is a network of nodes that contains the same amount of data across locations.
 The data can be recorded, updated, and viewed but cannot be changed.
 These distributed ledgers are what coined the term “distributed ledger technology.”

-Blockchain Technology, more commonly known as DLT (distributed Ledger Technology), this technology refers to technical infrastructure and protocols that permit concurrent access, record updating, and validation in an immutable way throughout a network that’s located and separated across many locations or entities.Â
+Blockchain Technology, more commonly known as DLT (distributed Ledger Technology), this technology refers to technical infrastructure and protocols that permit concurrent access, record updating, and validation in an immutable way throughout a network that’s located and separated across many locations or entities.

 DLT technology, or blockchain technology, launched the bitcoin, and now it is the most said word in the world of technology.
 It has a very big and vast potential across many sectors and industries.
 Suppose we want to simplify put like this way.
 In that case, distributed Ledger Technology is everything and all about the concept and idea of a decentralized network, which completely goes against the conventional system.

-The idea of DLT is not new; Distributed Ledger Technology is not new; many companies keep their data in different locations, and normally these different places are connected in a central location or a central system.
-This entire network is updated from time to time or periodically.
-This makes the central system very vulnerable to cyber-attack or cybercrime.Â
+The concept of DLT is not new; instead, many companies store their data in various locations, typically interconnecting them in a central system or location.
+This entire network is periodically updated or at intervals.
+This makes the central system very vulnerable to cyber-attack or cybercrime.

-The very nature of distributed Ledger Technology makes the entire system safe and sound from cybercrime.
+The very nature of DLT makes the entire system safe and sound from cybercrime.
 As copies of all documents, transactions, and everything keep stored throughout the networks, it is almost impossible to become successful in a cyber-attack.
-Additionally, this continuous P2P sharing and upgrading of all the records make the entire process much faster, more effective, and cost-effective. Â
+Additionally, this continuous P2P sharing and upgrading of all the records make the entire process much faster, more effective, and cost-effective.

-Distributed Ledger Technology has a massive potential to transform governments, corporations, and institutions.
+DLT has a massive potential to transform governments, corporations, and institutions.
 It will be very easy for governments to collect the tax, make sure the citizen’s identifications, passports, registration, and recordings of their licenses, ensure social benefits, and thousands of other things, including the people’s voting.
-This DLT technology is making waves in many sectors like finance, insurance, music, entertainment, real State, supply chain, and many others.Â
+This DLT technology is making waves in many sectors like finance, insurance, music, entertainment, real State, supply chain, and many others.

 So, what is blockchain, then?

-A blockchain is a data block set that is chained together de-centrally.
-Yes, that’s what it means.
-These blocks have a unique code carried forward to the next block using the same code from the previous one.
-That’s how newer blocks are added to the chain, and the cycle continues.Â
+A blockchain is a decentralized set of data blocks that chain together.
+Each block carries a unique code passed to the next block, utilizing the same code from the previous one.
+This process continues as newer blocks add to the chain, forming an ongoing cycle.

 Therefore, making it a distributed ledger blockchain, a type of DLT.